nicofretti/flink_experiment/README.md

 │   │   └── QUOTE.csv
 ...
 ```
-Note: the directory datasets is copied in the docker image, so if you want to use the Docker cluster you need download all the datasets and then build the image.
+**Note**: the directory datasets is copied in the docker image, so if you want to use the Docker cluster you need download all the datasets and then build the image.

 # Word Count
 As first example, we will implement a word count application.
 The job has been developed in Python using the PyFlink.
 The application reads a text file and counts the number of occurrences of each word of the file `QUOTES.csv` located in the `datasets` folder.
 The python files are: